Last Updated on May 1, 2023 by lindseymahoney

 ‘Tis the season to deck the halls and spread holiday cheer, but there’s no need to break the bank in the process.
 With a little creativity and some budget-friendly ideas, you can transform your home into a winter wonderland without emptying your wallet.
 Today I am sharing more than 25 creative and cheap Christmas decoration ideas that will make your home sparkle with festive joy.

 From DIY ornaments and wreaths to repurposed materials and clever hacks, these ideas will not only add a touch of holiday magic to your space but also leave your guests amazed at your resourcefulness.
 As an added bonus, many of these Christmas decor ideas are sustainable and environmentally friendly too!

 Let’s dive in and make this Christmas one to remember, without breaking the bank!

 Affiliate links are included in this post at no additional cost to you, thanks for supporting Building Bluebird!

-1 | Decorate with Books
+1 | Decorate with Red and Green Books

 Another cheap and easy way to add Christmas decor to your child’s bedroom is to display holiday books.
 My daughter has two bookshelves on her wall that we refresh with themed books each season or holiday.